 Admissions are based on availability of space, gender ratio in each class, and determination by the staff and parents that a child is ready.
 Prospective parents and students are required to tour the center and meet with an administrator prior to enrollment.

 Enrolled families will be given the opportunity to enroll for the following year before enrollment is open to the public.
 These applications will be handed out to families in early spring.
-Open enrollment will begin 2 weeks after enrolled families receive their forms.
-A completed enrollment application will hold your child a placement in our school.

 All students will receive a progress report at the end of each semester.
 For pre-k and elementary students, this report will show progression toward mastery of each subject.
 For toddler students, this report will show progression of social skills and basic academic topics.

-In order to maintain a healthy environment, we ask that you not bring children to school if they are showing signs of illness.
+In order to maintain a healthy environment, we ask that you do not bring children to school if they are showing signs of illness.
 A quick daily health check will be conducted by a teacher upon the arrival of your child.

-If your child becomes ill during school hours, you will be contacted immediately and requested to pick him or her up.
+If your child becomes ill during school hours, you will be contacted immediately and required to pick him or her up.
 If we cannot reach either parent, we will call a contact listed on the child’s emergency form.

 Please keep children home to rest if they show any of the following symptoms: